Food allergies and intolerances

 - When handling food which may cause allergic or intolerance reactions, take extra care not to contaminate other foods or equipment.
 Set aside a time or work area that is used solely for the preparation of "safe" foods and use separate utensils for foods that are designated to be free of products which may cause allergic or intolerance reactions.

-- Ensure that staff clean and sanitise all equipment and surfaces that come into contact with products which may cause allergic or intolerance reactions such as pans, fryers, slicers, blenders, food processors, chopping boards and counters.
+- Ensure that staff clean and sanitise all equipment and surfaces that come into contact with products which may cause allergic or intolerance reactions.
+This may include pans, fryers, slicers, blenders, food processors, chopping boards and counters.
 Make sure staff wash their hands thoroughly before starting the task.

 - Include special instructions in your cleaning schedule to prevent cross-contamination during cleaning.